HusseinKamal/Mazaady/README.md

 4. Ktor newtwork library
 5. XMl kotlin
 6. DataBinding
-# Feel free to make contribute in my Repo :)
+# Feel free to add your contribution in my Repo :)